AdobeDocs/commerce-frontend-core/src/pages/javascript/index.md

 ---
-title: JavaScript Developer Guide | Commerce Frontend Development
+title: Introduction to JavaScript | Commerce Frontend Development
 description: placeholder
 ---

-## Introduction {#overview-introduction}
+# Introduction to JavaScript

 By default, the Magento application uses the [RequireJS file and module loader] to optimize the time of loading pages with included JavaScript files, and to manage dependencies of JavaScript resources.